amoore1337/angular2-demo/README.md

 Go to [http://localhost:8080](http://localhost:8080/) in your broswer

 ## File Structure
-> This project uses a component-based file structure as outlined in the Angular style guide.
+> We are using a component-based file structure as outlined in the Angular style guide.

 ```
 angular2-demo/